 3. Check the tags – Depending on the brand, a lot of high-end labels are made in Italy or Spain but a lot of them are also made in other countries so do some online research.

-4. Check the material used – High-quality leather feels good to the touch and lambskin leather are very soft materials.
+4. Check the material used – High-quality leather feels good to the touch and lambskin leather is a very soft material.
 Familiarise yourself with different kinds of materials.

 5. Stay away from brands you’re not familiar with – I stay away from extremely hyped sports brands such as Adidas and Nike because I’m not very familiar with their authenticity.

-6. Build a relationship with the thrift store salespeople – In some thrift stores, I returned some items that I later found out as fake.
+6. Build a relationship with the thrift store salespeople – In some thrift stores, I returned some items that I later found to as fake.
 I did some self-authentication after I bought those items and compared them with available pictures online.

 Check for Damage and Other Defects

 A lot of items being sold in thrift shops are used items and unused but very old stocks.
-Most unworn old stocks will still have their tags on them while the used ones will have the obvious signs of wear.
+Most unworn old stocks will still have their tags on them while the used ones will have obvious signs of wear.